karmada-io/website/versioned_docs/version-v1.6/userguide/globalview/proxy-global-resource.md

 But it doesn't affect usaging of `client-go`, which use `application/json` as `content-type`.

-### What will happen when I access resource with same name accross clusters.
+### What will happen when I access resource with same name across clusters.

-In this stage, proxy cannot discern the resources with same name accross clusters.
+In this stage, proxy cannot discern the resources with same name across clusters.
 So get/update/patch/delete and subresources requests will return a conflict error.
 When list resources, the resources with same name will be returned in item list.

 Users shall design to avoid or tolerate this error.